Sarvajeet3/fuel/README.md

 ---

+## Why Fuel?

+Fuel is for those who quietly hold a dream, and wish to share it, one small step at a time.

+Creativity shouldn't depend on the power of your computer, where you live, or what tools you have.

+Fuel was created with the hope that every creator deserves space to explore, no matter their surroundings.

+Whether you're using a Raspberry Pi in a classroom, or using a UN-issued Chromebook in a temporary shelter, Fuel offers gentle tools to help bring your ideas to life — in a way that feels simple, thoughtful, and yours.
+If you have something to make, Fuel will be here to walk with you.

+Dreams fuel it — and they're the only requirement.

+---

 ## 🤝 Join Us

 Fuel is still in its early stages.
 We're building a game engine with care, hoping it will inspire and empower creators around the world.

 If you're interested in contributing — whether it's code, documentation, testing, or ideas — we'd be happy to have you with us.